zverok/spylls/tests/README.rst

 Changes made to Hunspell fixtures
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Basiclly, ``tests/integrational/fixtures/`` contain all tests from Hunspell repo, with the changes described below.
+Basically, ``tests/integrational/fixtures/`` contain all tests from Hunspell repo, with the changes described below.

 Add test cases: